Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (get), resource (a single body measurement), and criteria (by date).
-It distinguishes from the sibling 'get-body-measurements' (plural) which likely retrieves multiple measurements.
+The description clearly states the tool's action: 'Get a single body measurement by date'.
+It specifies the resource (body measurement) and the scope (by date), distinguishing it from the sibling tool 'get-body-measurements' which likely returns multiple measurements.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.